 We may discern for ourselves.
 One salient part of it is to avoid fruitless speculation.
 Another is to go for sound evidence - first of all.
 A third is to stay sane and make an effort not to believe a lot, for so many established faiths are served by transgressions against gullible minds.

 Anyway, here is practice meant for all who want to discern well, which at times is quite outside the box (WP, "Thinking outside the box"):

-Yukteswar wrote almost 120 years ago that Babaji was over 500 years by then, past his teens.
-Yukteswar's disciple Yogananda (1893-1952) writes Babaji is over 1200 years, possibly more.
+Yukteswar wrote almost 120 years ago that Babaji was over 500 years by then.
+And Yukteswar's disciple Yogananda (1893-1952) writes Babaji is over 1200 years, possibly more, wherever he got that from.
 According to another book he is 1800 years, give or take.
 And once when asked, Babaji answered: "Since the time when the Himalayas rose up - Babaji has been on the Earth (Antonov 2009:114)."
 Dr Antonov holds a Ph.D. in biology.

 The Himalayas rose up overground at the very least ten million years ago, depending on what is meant by the term - slowly rising slopy hills or taller and taller mountains.
 By the way, the Himalayas are still rising by about 5 mm yearly.
 (Wikipedia, "Himalayas", Ill.).

-There may come a time when we need to check our sources and interpret sayings too.
-Also take into account the known history of humans on earth: The modern form of humans only evolved about 315,000 years ago, suggests Jean-Jacques Hublin (Nature.com).
+There may come a time when we need to check our sources and interpret sayings.
+And take into account the known history of humans on earth: The modern form of humans only evolved about 315,000 years ago, suggests Jean-Jacques Hublin (Nature.com).
 There were humanoids around some million years earlier, and monkeys much earlier than 10 million years ago.

 Yogananda tells in The Master Said: